Sasural Simar Ka: 6 months later

-In the end, Simar kills Bhairavi, and Piyush marries Avni.
-The Bharadwajs worship the Mother Goddess and celebrate togetherness.
+In the end, Simar kills Bhairavi with a trident, establishing her role as her family's ultimate protector.
+Piyush marries Avni.
+The Bharadwajs worship the Mother Goddess and celebrate their victory and togetherness.
 Pari apologises to Simar for her past mistakes.
 Prem misses Siddhant and Simar misses Roli, and Nirmala says that the Bharadwaj family is not only a family but a thought.
-With this, the show ends.
+With this, the show ends on a happy note.